ethereum-optimism/optimism/packages/contracts-bedrock/test/kontrol/pausability-lemmas.md

 It is used to copy `length` bytes of memory from index `src` to index `dest`, doing so in steps of 32 bytes, and right-padding with zeros to a multiple of 32.

-We need to enforce some limit on the length of bytearrays and indices into bytearrays in order to avoid chop-reasoning.
+We need to enforce some limit on the length of byte arrays and indices into byte arrays in order to avoid chop-reasoning.

 ```k
     syntax Int ::= "maxBytesLength" [alias]